 We may feel anxious or even experience physical tensions and pains due to the constant stress we put ourselves under, without even realising it.

 Feelings of guilt, lack of self-esteem or always doubting what to do next can also be an indication that we are not in a state of flow and are blocked by old patterns of thinking, stemming from past experiences or the way we were brought up.

-Our overall state of consciousness and the way we think and behave in daily life can also be influenced by our family history.
-Unresolved emotions and compensation behaviours originating in passed traumas can be passed on from our parents or grandparents.
+The way we think and behave in daily life can also be influenced by our family history.
+Unresolved emotions and compensation behaviours originating from past traumas can be passed on from our parents or grandparents.
 We may therefore be unconsciously living with inner programming that no longer serves a purpose in our present life and is blocking us from accessing our true potential.
-For example, if our ancestors (parents, grandparents etc.) were persecuted and had to emigrate, and didn’t have a chance to heal and process their emotions and experiences such as loss, grief, violence, the pain they carry stays in the family and can be a source of negative behaviour or limiting beliefs in future generations.
+For example, if our ancestors (parents, grandparents etc.) were persecuted and had to emigrate, and didn’t have a chance to heal and process their emotions and experiences such as loss, grief and violence, the pain they carry stays in the family and can be a source of negative behaviour or limiting beliefs in future generations.